microsoft/code-with-engineering-playbook/docs/automated-testing/tech-specific-samples/power-platform-dataverse-tests/recipes/dockerfile-docker-compose.md

 ## Dockerfile

-The `Dockerfile` is pretty straight-forward and basicaly tells Docker the locust image to use.
+The `Dockerfile` is pretty straight-forward and basically tells Docker the locust image to use.

 ```yaml
 FROM locustio/locust